 The old humanistic petit-bourgeois language never quite managed to be hegemonic or unifying, and produced only administrative and literary language, centered on Rome.
 The acceleration of productive power thrust the North into contention as a hegemonic power.
 The instruments of the new hegemonic language would be be radio, television, newspapers.
 The application of science to production does not stop there in terms of influence on language.

 All this comes about because the external revolution has not come to pass.
 By external, Pasolini means the revolution of the social, the revolution of the proletariat against the bourgeoisie.
 Rather, what is taking place in as internal revolution, a revolution within the forces of production, resulting in a transition from capitalism to neo-capitalism.
 This revolution stems from the application of science to industry and the anthropological mutations it implies.
-Of these two competing revolutions, the external revolution transformed languages from the spoken-written on up; the internal transforms those from the spoken-written on down.
+Of these two competing revolutions, the external revolution transformed languages from the spoken-only on up; the internal transforms those from the spoken-written on down.
 What follows is the “substitution of the languages of the infrastructures, as a linguistic model, for the languages of the superstructures.”
 (63)

 This is as big a change as that of agricultural civilization, thousands of years before.
 Pasolini: “what is new is the ‘technological spirit’, that is, the spirit of applied science that tends to substitute its own data for those of nature, and therefore tends to a radical transformation of human habits.”
 (38) The new hegemonic language is that of a neo-bourgeoisie.
 Pasolini: “technological language can be understood as the language of industrial eternity… a world completely occupied at the center by the production-consumption cycle.”
 (37)